Database |>

 Language

-LSD SQL is an internet first programming language and database, allowing you query web data directly using familiar SQL syntax, with no schema definitions required.
-Our database provides SQL without ontology, taking advantage of how the grammar of a SELECT statements tells you the desired output structure without requiring a CREATE TABLE beforehand.
-Simply specify a URL as your “table,” and use CSS selectors to determine which HTML elements to extract.
+LSD is a web-native programming language that lets you query for and interact with web data over a postgres connection.
+Our database provides a SQL without ontology, taking advantage of how the grammar of a SELECT statement already tells you the desired structure of output without needing to CREATE TABLE beforehand.

 Contents